tmilev/calculator/README.md

 https://calculator-algebra.org:8166/calculator-html/test_equation_editor.html

-Modelled after MathQuill (we continue to love that editor - best wishes to the MathQuill team!).
+Inspired by MathQuill (we continue to love that editor - best wishes to the MathQuill team!).
 Our editor has the following  advantages.

 - Uses Apache 2.0 license (no more license headaches).
 - Written from scratch: not a single line from another project.
-- No fonts (at the cost of looking less beautiful than MathQuill).
+- No fonts: use Times New Roman or another font.
+Chose Times New Roman as that seemed to be most-likely-to-be-available out-of-the-box on Linux, Chromebook, Mac and Windows.
 - No css files.
 - No external dependencies whatsoever, not even jquery.
 - No more build system headaches: just copy and paste one single javascript file and you're done.
 - Matrix support from the start.
-- Processes \(\) math tags just like MathJax, can be used a MathJax drop-in replacement.
+- Processes \(\) math tags just like MathJax, can be used as a MathJax drop-in replacement.

 ## calculator installation
 1. Download the `courses_calculator` repository: